Interview with Alena, UX/UI Designer: Design & Dancing

 Want to be a part of the UX/UI team at Devexperts?

-We currently have open UX/UI design positions in our Russian locations!
+We currently have open UX/UI design positions in several offices!
 Join our team or refer a friend who may be interested in the position.